svikashk/docs/guide/export.md

 ---
 ## Export Squads out of Zepel

-If you wish to export only your Squads data, Zepel lets you import all your data from Features
+If you wish to export only your Squads data, Zepel lets you import all your data from Features.
+To do this, follow these steps below:

 - Visit the squad from which you want to export your Feature from.